 - Issue traffic citations to those at fault

-- Make arrests of people who have committed more serious crimes than traffic violations (driving while intoxicated or impaired, outstanding warrants, possession of drugs, etc)
+- Make arrests of people who have committed more serious crimes (driving while intoxicated, outstanding warrants, possession of drugs, etc)

 Do the police have a legal duty to listen to what I have to say?